- Field scabious is a perennial, taproot-forming plant found in grassy ecosystems.

 - The spread of this plant also reduces the growth of native plants.

 Status in the CKISS region

-- Field scabious is classified as Eradicate/Annual Control on the CKISS Annual Priority List.
+- Field scabious is currently classified as Eradicate on the CKISS Annual Priority List.

-- It is currently found around Nelson and Lower Arrow Invasive Plant Management Areas (IPMAs), but not in other parts of the CKISS region.
-It is classified as Regional EDRR for the IPMAs where it is not currently found.
+- It has been found in the Nelson, Creston, and Lower Arrow Invasive Plant Management Areas, but not in other parts of the region.

 - CKISS is taking steps to monitor and manage field scabious where it is currently found in our region.